 Sugar Ray Robinson's professional boxing career spanned more than 25 years — from 1940 to 1965.

-Robinson made his debut against Joe Echevarria at the age of 19 on October 4, 1940, defeating Echevarria via 2nd round TKO.
+Robinson made his professional boxing debut against Joe Echevarria at the age of 19 on October 4, 1940, defeating Echevarria via 2nd round TKO.
 He went on to win 39 more consecutive fights after the debut, which included 28 wins via stoppage.

 Robinson had his first world title fight at the age of 25 on December 20, 1946 after 74 professional fights, against Tommy Bell for the welterweight NBA (vacant) and The Ring titles.
 He defeated Bell via 15 round unanimous decision to become the welterweight champion of the world.